The Weyl problem for unbounded convex domains in $\HH^3$: Introduction and main results

 One such situation can be found by considering a closed, geodesically convex, subset $\Omega$ in a quasifuchsian manifold $M$, assuming that $\Omega$ is complete ``on one side'', that is, $\Omega$ is homeomorphic to $S\times [0,\infty)$, where $S$ is again a closed surface of genus at least $2$ and $\Omega$ is complete on the side corresponding to $\infty$, while its metric boundary corresponds to $S\times \{ 0\}$, which is a smooth, locally strictly convex surface $\partial\Omega$ in $M$.
 The induced metric on $\partial\Omega$ then has curvature $K>-1$.

 One can then ask whether given any conformal structure $c$ on $S$, and any metric $h$ of curvature $K>-1$ on $S$ (both considered up to isotopy) there is a unique quasifuchsian metric on $S\times \R$, containing a unique geodesically convex subset $\Omega$ complete on one side, such that the conformal structure on the complete boundary is $c$, while the induced metric on the other boundary is $h$.
+This case is considered in \cite{chen2022geometric}, where an existence and uniqueness result is obtained.

 Lifting to the universal cover of $\Omega$, this translates as another instance of Theorem \ref{tm:main}, where $U$ is now a disk in $\CP^1$ (corresponding to the universal cover of $\partial\Omega$) while the interior of the complement of $U$ corresponds to the universal cover of $\partial_\infty\Omega$.
+An existence result in this setting is proved in \cite{chen2022geometric}, by methods which are quite different from those considered here.